MarioVilas/winappdbg/doc/source/MoreExamples.rst

 Enumerate all named global atoms
 ++++++++++++++++++++++++++++++++

 Global atoms are WORD numeric values that can be associated to arbitrary strings.
-They are used primarily for IPC purposes on Windows.
+They are used primarily for IPC purposes on Windows XP (Vista and 7 don't seem to be using them anymore).
 This example shows how to retrieve the string from any atom value.

 :download:`Download <../../examples/miscellaneous/atoms.py>`

 .. literalinclude:: ../../examples/miscellaneous/atoms.py
    :start-after: # $Id
    :end-before: # When invoked from the command line,